pvvx/ZigbeeTLc/README.md

 | 0x0211 |  TS0201-TZ3000 |
 | 0x0212 |  TS0202-TZ3000 |

+* To restore to BLE, use the Zigbee OTA file with the same number device from: https://github.com/pvvx/ATC_MiThermometer/tree/master/zigbee_ota

+* Zigbee OTA for 128 KB firmware takes 677 seconds with an average consumption of about 1 mA.
+This is an energy consumption of 5.4 mAh from the battery.

 ## Display decimal places for temperature, humidity and battery charge in ZHA.

 [ZHA patch for more precision display of data for all Zigbee devices.](https://github.com/pvvx/ZigbeeTLc/issues/6)